Home - Book Preview

 Looking up as he lay on his back, Jeff saw Mr. Peter Romanov, the head soccer coach, approaching with an Enfield police officer he didn’t recognize.
 They were coming from the parking lot beside the track.
 Jeff noticed an Enfield police cruiser tucked a few rows back.

-“I thought that it was you, Jeff,” Mr. Romanov said.
+“I thought it was you, Jeff,” Mr. Romanov said.

-Jeff stood up to greet the two men, bent over with his hands on his knees.
+Jeff stood up to greet the two men, but was still bent over with his hands on his knees.
 He waved.

-“Jeff, this officer is Jack Dwadczik; he just finished his orientation after transferring here from the Cambridge Police Department.
-Jack, this is Jeff Knox; he’ll be starting here in the fall.
-His mother’s been a math teacher at Thompkins he was, what?
+“Jeff, this officer is Jack Dwadczik.
+He just finished his orientation after transferring here from the Cambridge Police Department.
+Jack, this is Jeff Knox.
+He’ll be starting here in the fall.
+His mother’s been a math teacher at Thompkins since he was, what?
 Like three?”

-He nodded, indicating that Coach Romanov was correct.
-Straightening up, Jeff dried his hand on a towel and reached out to shake hands.
+Jeff nodded, indicating that Coach Romanov was correct.
+Straightening up, Jeff dried his hand on a towel and shook hands.

 “A pleasure to meet you, Sir.
 Welcome to the valley.”